voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 _______________

 Plugins are composed of one or more Panels, Operators, and/or Components.

-Together these building blocks form plugins that enable you to tailor FiftyOne to your specific use case and workflow.
+Together these building blocks enable you to build full-featured interactive data applications that tailor FiftyOne to your specific use case and workflow.
 Whether you're working with images, videos, or other data types, a plugin can help you streamline your machine learning workflows and co-develop your data and models.

 .. image:: /images/plugins/plugin-design.png
     :align: center